 - Accept Anacrusis

 Using any of these methods is called Channeling, and usually generate a single point of Flux.
 Each method can only be used once per Channeling attempt.
 One Flux is usually enough to provide the energy necessary for an unmodified Theorem, and most basic Techniques to add effectiveness to a Spell also require one Flux each.
 Once the requisite power is gathered for the desired Theorem and Techniques, a Spell can be created and the Wizard can call the Game Effect of the Spell.
-Magical energies gathered from Channeling require tremendous focus to maintain, and they are lost if the Wizard doesn’t use them within 3 Beats.
+Magical energies gathered from Channeling require tremendous focus to maintain, and they are lost if the Wizard doesn’t use them within 3 Beats or when they cast a Theorem.

 Some more complex Theorems and Techniques cannot be used without a Vortex, or even a Maelstrom.
 No amount of ordinary channeling can produce these effects, no matter how much Flux is gathered.
 Special procedures, called Mysteries can be used to produce higher grades of magical power, and other grand effects.
 Some powerful Wizards can even generate this energy from their Discipline alone.
 Magical energies can, however, be converted downward – One Vortex may be used as 5 Fluxes, and one Maelstrom can be used as 5 Vorteces.